berickson/car/README.md

 ## Raspberry PI Setup
 1. Start with a new Raspberry Pi 4 w/4GB RAM and a Samsung EVO Plus 32GB SD Card
-1. Download and extract Raspbian Buster Lite image (released 2019-09-26)from https://www.raspberrypi.org/downloads/raspbian
+1. Download and Raspbian Buster Lite image (released 2019-09-26)from https://www.raspberrypi.org/downloads/raspbian
+1. Use Balena Etcher to extract the Raspian image onto the SD card
-1. Before placing in Pi, mount the card and create the file ssh in the boot folder
+1. Before placing in Pi, mount the card (click mount button next to boot in explorer) and create the file ssh in the boot folder
     ```bash
     touch /media/$USER/boot/ssh
     ```
+1. Eject and remove SD card from PC
 1. Insert SD card, connect PI to your router with an Ethernet cable
 1. Plug USB3 power into the PI to boot it
 1. Find the Pi IP address by going to your router, in my case I go to http://192.168.1.1/ and connected devices are shown in "My Network"